transfar-hackers/notes/how-to-handle-a-front-end-project.md

 10. if we use existing frameworks, we should apply *best practise* of it, frameworks usually have a *best practice* section

+## last words
+**It's better to have a STRIC restriction before-hand --> this saves a lot headaches**

 # during development
+10. senior developer / team lead should focus on:
+  * coordinates with other parties(product manager, Prototype, UI/UX and other development teams if necessary)
+  * the organization(structure) of the source codes
+  * maintain a good development environment, solve the environment problems in advance
+  * solve critical technical problems in advance
+  * write out critical source codes(such as framework of the whole project, common components, common usages of critical features of the framework)
+  * should teach team member with new techniques used in this project, and hand out related tasks as soon as team members understands how to do it
+  * should decide priorities, and always solve high priority problems first
+11. framework --> components --> pages --> integrate with backend APIs
+  **make sure every backend API has its own set of mock data**

+# for testing

+# last words
+**TEAM WORK, Compromise and Open mind**

 @author: jack sparrow